 Gaseous nitrogen is used as a filling agent in food industry because its reactivity characteristics are poor.
 There are more uses of nitrogen gases and they are explained in detail below.

-Send ammonia gas to the hot copper oxide.
+Send ammonia gas through a hot copper oxide layer.
 Ammonia will oxidized to nitrogen gas and copper oxide is reduced to copper metal.
 Furthermore water vapor is given as other product.
+You can observe the colour change of solid particles during the reaction.
 Copper oxide is black colour and produced copper is red colour.

-When sodium azide has enough heat, it decomposes to sodium and nitrogen gas.
-This reaction is used in air bags in vehicles and detonator.
+When sodium azide has enough heat supply, it decomposes to sodium and nitrogen gas.
+This reaction is used in safety air bags in vehicles and detonator.

 This is another reaction to prepare nitrogen gas.
-When heat is available, silver oxide decomposes to silver metal and oxygen gas.
-Then produced oxygen gas will reacts with ammonia to give nitrogen gas.
+When heat is available, silver oxide decomposes to silver metal and oxygen gas because Silver oxide (Ag2O) is not stable to heat.
+Then produced oxygen gas will reacts with ammonia to give nitrogen gas as explained earlier in this tutorial.

 Copper oxide (CuO) is stable to heat.
 It does not decompose to metal and oxygen gas when heat.
 Therefore, ammonia does not react with zinc oxide.

 A redox reaction reaction occurs.
 Active part of bleaching powder is hypochlorite anion (OCl-).
-Nitrogen gas, calcium hypochlorite and water are products.
+Nitrogen gas, calcium chloride and water are products.

 Nitric oxide is reduced to nitrogen and ammonia is oxidized.
 As products nitrogen gas and water vapor are given.

 No. Zinc oxide does not give oxygen gas when heating (Zinc oxide does not decompose).
-So due to no oxygen gas, ammonia does not react and nitrogen gas is not given.
+So due to no oxygen gas, ammonia does not react and nitrogen gas is not given as a result.

 Air is cooled and pressurized to liquidize.
 Then liquid air distillate to separate nitrogen.